Last Updated | September 25, 2022

 Epic allows one chart to be used for their patient in all the areas they receive care in.
 Patients can always be in the know-how through the MyChart feature.

 The advantages to having an integrated system are simply the continuity of care while maintaining high quality.
-Investigations are not duplicated; communication is enhanced among not just providers but also between patient and provider.
+Investigations are not duplicated; communication is enhanced among not just providers but also between patients and providers.

 What Does Epic Accounts Mean For Healthcare?